ecandeia/BINGO/README.md

 # BINGO
-Anottations for the BINGO Radiotelescope Project
+Anotations for the BINGO Radiotelescope Project